2022 Italian presidential election: Race for the presidency (2021–2022)

 On 27 January, contrasts between the two major coalitions prevented the proposal of a shared candidacy.
 On the fourth ballot, the centre-right coalition decided to abstain, while the centre-left one voted blank.
 Alternativa and other minor opposition parties voted for Nino Di Matteo, an anti-mafia prosecutor and member of the High Council of the Judiciary.
 Once again, President Mattarella resulted as the most voted candidate, gaining 166 votes, followed by Di Matteo with 56 votes.

 On 28 January, the centre-right coalition officially proposed Casellati as its candidate for the presidency in the fifth ballot.
 Casellati, President of the Senate and member of FI, was strongly supported by the League's leader Matteo Salvini, who stated that it was a "true honor to propose her as the first female president".
 The centre-left coalition opposed her candidacy and decided to abstain.
-Casellati gained a mere result of 382 votes, far below the majority threshold of 505 required to be elected and even below the number of centre-right electors, due to more than 70 so-called "snipers" (franchi tiratori).
+Casellati gained a mere result of 382 votes, far below the majority threshold of 505 required to be elected and even below the number of centre-right electors, due to more than 70 so-called "free snipers" (franchi tiratori).
 Casellati was followed by Mattarella with 46 votes and Di Matteo with 38.
 In the sixth ballot on the evening of 28 January, the centre-right abstained, while the centre-left formally voted blank.
 Once again, President Mattarella resulted as the most voted candidate with 336 votes, despite any party formally supporting his re-election, as well as his firm denial to a second term.

 On the evening of 28 January, Salvini announced his willingness to propose a female candidate as president.
 Salvini's statement was soon followed by a remark of Giuseppe Conte, president of the M5S, opening to a possibile agreement between Lega and M5S on the candidacy of Elisabetta Belloni, a diplomat and director of the Department of Information for Security.
 This possibility was later confirmed with a tweet by M5S founder Beppe Grillo, who wrote: "Welcome Madame Italy, Elisabetta Belloni."
 Belloni's candidacy was immediately opposed by former prime minister and IV leader Matteo Renzi, who stated that the serving head of national intelligence could not be elected president, while the foreign affairs minister Luigi Di Maio described the manner Belloni was proposed as "indecorous".
 The candidacy was also attacked by Coraggio Italia (CI), FI, LeU, and by various factions of the PD and M5S.